Privacy Policy

 We offer you the opportunity to apply to us (e.g. by email, post or via online application form).
 Below we will inform you about the scope, purpose and use of your personal data collected as part of the application process.
 We assure you that the collection, processing and use of your data is carried out in accordance with applicable data protection law and all other legal provisions and that your data will be treated as strictly confidential.

-If we are unable to make you a job offer, you reject a job offer or withdraw your application, we reserve the right to retain the data you have submitted for up to 6 months from the end of the application process (rejection or withdrawal of the application) on the basis of our legitimate interests (Article 6 (1) (f) GDPR).
-The data will then be deleted and the physical application documents destroyed.
-The data will be retained in particular for evidence purposes in the event of a legal dispute.
-If it is apparent that the data will be required after the 6-month period has expired (e.g. due to an impending or pending legal dispute), it will only be deleted when the purpose for further storage no longer applies.
+If we are unable to make you a job offer, you reject a job offer or withdraw your application, we reserve the right to retain the data you have submitted for up to 6 months from the end of the application process on the basis of our legitimate interests (Article 6 (1) (f) GDPR).
+The data will then be deleted.